William D. Ford Federal Direct Loan Program

 Glenville State cooperates directly with the U.S. Department of Education in securing these loans and the FAFSA is required.

 Loan amounts can vary depending on the student’s grade level and other aid awarded.
-The interest rate is variable.
+The interest rate is fixed at 4.29% for the 2015-16 academic year.
 Subsidized loans are interest free while the student is in school.
 However, interest begins accumulating on unsubsidized loans at the time of disbursement.
 An origination fee is charged on all of the loans.
 View more information on Direct Loans at www.direct.ed.gov

 Effective July 1, 2013 eligibility for the Direct Subsidized Loan will be limited for new borrowers (that is, students who receive their first loan on or after July 1, 2013).
 New borrowers may receive, in total subsidized loans, up to 150 percent of the published length of the student's current educational program..
 For example if the student is in a 2-year degree program, the student could receive subsidized loans for 3 years.
 Once the student reaches that limit, he or she may borrow only unsubsidized loans, and interest begins to accrue on the student's outstanding subsidized loan.

-You will begin repayment six months after graduation, dropping to less than half-time enrollment, or withdrawing from school.
-Deferments may be granted if you re-enroll at a later date, and other types of deferments may be available by contacting the Servicing Center of your loan.
+Student loan repayment will begin six months after graduation, dropping to less than half-time enrollment, or withdrawing from school.
+Deferments may be granted upon re-enrollment at a later date, and other types of deferments may be available by contacting the Servicing Center of your loan.

 To learn more about managing your student loans, visit http://studentaid.ed.gov/repay-loans.

 Parent PLUS loans are loans that a parent may borrow for their dependent student.
 The parent completes a separate application, and the Financial Aid Office certifies eligibility and sends the loan request to the processing center for a credit history check.
-If credit is approved, the parent completes a master promissory note electronically at www.studentloans.gov.
-If credit is denied, the dependent student can then apply for the “additional” unsubsidized loan.
-The interest rate is fixed at 7.9% for the Parent PLUS Loan.
+If credit is approved, the parent completes a Master Promissory Note electronically at www.studentloans.gov.
+If credit is denied, the dependent student can then apply for the "Additional" Unsubsidized Loan.
+The interest rate is fixed at 6.84% for the Parent PLUS Loan for the 2015-16 academic year.
 Repayment begins after the loan is fully disbursed to the student’s account, or payment can be deferred while the student is enrolled at least half time.

 More detailed information on Parent PLUS Loans may be viewed at http://www.studentaid.ed.gov/types/loans/plus.